OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:16

-Long life is in her right hand; in her left hand are riches and honour.
+A long life accompanies her in one hand; in the other are wealth and honour.

 ## Proverbs 3:17